julelang/manual/src/comptime/reflection.md

 use "std/comptime"

 fn FooBar[T](x: T) {
-    const v = comptime::ValueOf(x)
+    const v = comptime::Valueof(x)
     // ...
 }
 ```

-The `comptime::ValueOf` function will return value information wrapper for the value.
+The `comptime::Valueof` function will return value information wrapper for the value.
 This wrapper provides some functionalities according the value.

 The value information wrapper provides functionalities only for the value.
 Not declaration, generic instances and other analysis-related information.

 ### Unwrap Expression of Wrapper

-Since the function designed for comptime, expressions of `comptime::ValueOf` will not be executed at runtime by default.
+Since the function designed for comptime, expressions of `comptime::Valueof` will not be executed at runtime by default.
 To do this, you should call the `Unwrap` method of the value information wrapper.
 The `Unwrap` method is unwraps expression of value information wrapper to called statement, so expression will be executed ad runtime.

 This unwrap functionality provides additional benefits for value reflection such as dynamic access to struct fields.
 Thus, not just examination, we have dynamic handled expressions at comptime.